✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 The Complete Maui Travel Guide: Where to Stay, What to Do, and How to Make the Most of Every Day

 Maui is the second-largest Hawaiian island and the one that most consistently delivers on the promise people make to themselves when they first hear the word Hawaii.
 Dramatic volcano landscapes.
 Snorkeling with sea turtles in clear water.
 The world's most celebrated sunrise drive.
 A food scene that runs from roadside shave ice to Michelin-caliber dining.
-Beaches that vary from white sand to red clay to jet black volcanic rock within a 45-minute drive of each other.

 It also has a reputation — earned — for being expensive, crowded at the wrong spots, and easy to get wrong if you don't know where to point yourself.
 This guide is about pointing you right.